healeyj/tenue/README.md

 - vo - View specific outfit
 - sp - Search pieces
 - so - Search outfits

----
-## design specifications:
+## Design specifications:
 **Pieces** of clothing have 6 optional attributes: *kind, subkind, nickname, brand, colors,* and *accents*.

-*Kinds* are predefined in *init_db.py*: headwear, outerwear, top, underwear, bottom, footwear, and accessory.
+- *Kinds* are predefined in *init_db.py*: headwear, outerwear, top, underwear, bottom, footwear, and accessory.

-*Subkinds* are user-defined attributes that further specify a kind (ex. "rain jacket" is a subkind of 'top', "jeans" are a subkind of 'bottom', "sneakers" are a subkind of 'footwear', ect.).
+- *Subkinds* are user-defined attributes that further specify a kind (ex. "rain jacket" is a subkind of 'top', "jeans" are a subkind of 'bottom', "sneakers" are a subkind of 'footwear', ect.).

-*Nicknames* are especially optional.
+- *Nicknames* are especially optional.
 When used, they should help identify the piece (ex. "my favorite shirt").

-*Brands* are straightforward (ex.
+- *Brands* are straightforward (ex.
 "Louis Vuitton", "Yves Saint Laurent", "Dior", ect.).

-*Colors* must match a [CSS4 color from matplotlib](https://matplotlib.org/3.1.0/_images/sphx_glr_named_colors_003.png).
+- *Colors* must match a [CSS4 color from matplotlib](https://matplotlib.org/3.1.0/_images/sphx_glr_named_colors_003.png).
 This is a multivalued attribute that represents the major colors of the piece.

-*Accents* functions the same as colors except it represents colors of a piece that are subtle but still visible.
+- *Accents* functions the same as colors except it represents colors of a piece that are subtle but still visible.

----
-## dependencies:
+## Dependencies:
 * [peewee](https://github.com/coleifer/peewee)
 * [num2words](https://pypi.org/project/num2words/)

-## instructions:
+## How do i use tenue?

 Clone the repo, install Python and the dependencies above, then execute main.py